How to make Stollen-A Daring Bakers Challenge

 Grated zest of 1 lemon

-1 granny smith apple peeled and sliced thin
+1 Granny Smith apple peeled and sliced thin

-1 cups pecans coarsely chopped
+1 cup pecans coarsely chopped

 Confectioners’ sugar for dusting